They say there are two rules for succeeding in life:

 Details: 23-24 Leinster Gardens, W2 3AN

-It’s said to be the resting ground of more than 15,000 people, many of whom were medieval sex workers.
+It’s estimated to be the resting ground of more than 15,000 people, many of whom are thought to have been medieval sex workers.
 Nowadays it’s a garden of remembrance, decorated in flowers, ribbons, and poems.

 Details: Union Street, London, SE1 1SD